 The wolf may only slide three times in a row.
 Then he must be set free by capture, or by the move of any other of the same player’s pieces.
 This rule is not valid if the player has only wolves left.
 In endgames with two wolves against one, the stronger party must win in seven moves, otherwise it’s declared a draw (since he should be able to win faster).
 Stalemate is a loss.

 It is mandatory to select the longest capturing line.
 If even, one must give precedence to the capture of a wolf.
 Otherwise, the wolf’s capturing move has precedence.
-Note that the real Frisian rules are more complicated, so this is a simplification.
-If a wolf can capture two wolves and a draught can capture three draughts, then preference is given to the latter.
-However, Frisian rules says that two wolves shall be counted as 4 - ½ = 3½.
+Thus, if a wolf can capture two wolves and a draught can capture three draughts, then preference is given to the latter.
+However, Frisian draughts is sometimes played with more complicated rules.
+Accordingly, two wolves shall be counted as 4 - ½ = 3½.
 This is more than 3 draughts, which means that preference should be given to the wolf’s move.
-However, this does not occur often.

 Frisian Draughts is similar to International Draughts.
 The main difference is that both men and wolves (kings) may capture orthogonally as well as diagonally.
 Preference must always be given to the longest capturing line.
 If still equal, the wolf’s capturing move is privileged.